Finding the Best Places to Retire Since 2006!

 Median Home Price: $110,000

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s and 40s.
-On average, the area receives 55 inches of rain and 2 inches of snow each year.
+On average, the area receives 55 inches of rain and two inches of snow each year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Cherokee Medical Center is five miles away in Centre and accepts Medicare patients.